 The De Buyer pots and pans are made of copper and stainless steel.
-It uses 90% copper and 10% AISI 304 stainless steel.
-The combination of the materials increases the quality of the material and makes it good for use.
+They use 90% copper and 10% AISI 304 stainless steel.
+The combination of the materials increases the quality of the material and makes it suitable for use.

 The Made In cookware is made of 5-ply stainless steel.
 It has a high-grade PTFE nonstick coating.
 But it does not use PFOA.

 Some people are very conscious of health issues and do not want to use cookware containing PTFE coating.
 So, if you think so, you can avoid Made In pans and use De Buyer cookware.

 If you compare De Buyer and Made In pots and pans, you will find that Made In is slightly cheaper than De Buyer.